dtinblack/dtinblack.github.io/about/index.md

 ---

 <p>
-I enjoy writing, and although I struggle with each sentence, when I manage to express a thought clearly it gives me a sense of achievement.
+I enjoy writing, and when I manage to express a thought clearly in a sentence it gives me a sense of achievement.
 Better still is when a reader understands what I am trying to say.
 </p>